MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-with-swa-cli/create-and-deploy-static-web-app.md

+---
+title: Create Static web app using CLI
+description: Create a Static Web App and locally develop using the SWA CLI.
+Run the same code locally and remotely to ensure that customers get the correct web behavior. ms.topic: how-to ms.date: 08/25/2021 ms.custom: devx-track-js
+#intent: Create Express.js web app with easy auth configured.
+---
-# Static web app using CLI
+# Create Static web app using CLI

-Learn how to create a [Static Web App](https://docs.microsoft.com/azure/static-web-apps/) and locally develop using the [SWA CLI](https://github.com/Azure/static-web-apps-cli).
+Learn how to create a [Static Web App](/azure/static-web-apps/) and locally develop using the [SWA CLI](https://github.com/Azure/static-web-apps-cli).
 Run the same code locally and deploy remotely without changes to ensure the same quality of experience for your customers that you see in your local development environment.

 The Static Web app consists of:
 * A client React app in the `app` directory, served from `http://localhost:3000`